BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

    layout = "full-width"
 %}

-Federated Mints are the standard when it comes to security and resilience in the Fedimint ecosystem.
+Federated Mints are the standard when it comes to security and resilience in the Fedimint protocol.
 Managed by four or more guardians, each running their own Fedimint server, this setup distributes control and minimizes risk.

 #### Pros:

-* **Security** - No single guardian can control the mint, drastically reducing the risk of theft or mismanagement.
+* **Security** - No single guardian can control the mint, reducing the risk of theft or mismanagement.

 * **High resilience** - The mint remains operational even if one or more guardians are temporarily offline, ensuring continuous access.

 #### Cons:

-* **Complex setup** - Coordinating multiple guardians adds steps and cost, but the payoff is worth it for those who prioritize security.
+* **Complex setup** - Coordinating multiple guardians adds steps and cost.

 ### Federated single guardian mints